nicodoggie/bastion-falls/site/content/languages/hick/early-hick/lexicon.md

 2. Etymologies are shown in parentheses
 3. Compound derivations are marked with <
 4. Example sentences show full morphological analysis
+5. Apostrophes (') are used to transcribe glottal stops in phonemic transcriptions

 ## Action Terms